IMPORTANT NOTICE:

 How will Applications Be Evaluated?

 South Coast AQMD staff will evaluate each project based on the cost-effectiveness of NOx, PM10 and ROG reduced, as well as the project’s status with respect to the disadvantaged community and low-income criteria prescribed by CARB.
 All qualified applications are ranked accordingly by cost-effectiveness (except for infrastructure projects).
 At least 50 percent of South Coast AQMD’s CMP funds are targeted for projects that meet the criteria of a disadvantaged or low-income community.
+In limited situations and solicitations, projects will be evaluated on a first-come, first-serve basis.

 Each project will be evaluated in accordance with the latest version of the Funding Guidelines for Agencies that Administer California Climate Investments established by the California Air Resources Board, including the CalEnviroScreen tool, to identify those projects that are located within a disadvantaged and/or low-income community.
-To see if a particular community is within a disadvantaged or low income community, please visit:
+To see if a particular community is within a disadvantaged or low-income community, please visit:

 https://www.arb.ca.gov/cc/capandtrade/auctionproceeds/communityinvestments.htm